The Problem: Stored Knowledge Goes Wrong

 Memory integrity is a layered problem.
 We're building it incrementally and being transparent about what exists today versus what's planned.

 Provenance capture via save_note sources parameter.
 Trust state tracking (validated, stale, contradicted, unknown).
 Health scoring with same health.
 Trust-aware retrieval with rank penalties.
-Source divergence detection via SHA256 hash comparison.
+Source divergence detection via SHA256 hash comparison. same stale command, search filters (--trust, --type, --tag), typed contradiction detection, and interactive graph visualization.

 Revalidation workflows.
 Contradiction detection.
 Provenance queries ("show me everything derived from this file").